SYNTAXDZ/dotfiles/README.md

 in your system to get the nice cahracters in the panel
 - and install jgmenu/rofi to get a launcher for your applications.
+- to get the power-tray you have to go to the power settings and activate it from there (if you don't want to set one your self in polybar config)
 - and don't forget to replace the .Xresources file to get some effects.